 Rigi vs. Pilatus vs. Titlis vs. Stanserhorn: Which one to choose?

-Having personally criss-crossed Switzerland and stood atop each of these mountains, I can confidently say that all four are magical and have their own unique charm.
+Having personally criss-crossed Switzerland and stood atop each of these mountains, I can confidently say that all four are magical and have their own standout features.
 In an ideal world, you’d be in Lucerne for long enough to tick off all of them, but I know all too well that time and budget limitations get in the way.

-So if you’re wanting to choose just one or two mountains to add to your Switzerland itinerary, here’s all you need to know to compare Rigi vs. Pilatus vs. Titlis vs. Stanserhorn, including how to get there, highlights of the mountain, prices & discounts, and anything else to make your trip easier, cheaper and better.
+So if you’re wanting to choose just one or two mountains to add to your Switzerland itinerary, here’s all you need to know to compare Rigi vs Pilatus vs Titlis vs Stanserhorn, including how to get to each mountain from Lucerne, highlights of the excursion, 2026 prices & travel pass discounts, and anything else to make your trip easier, cheaper and better.

 The Rotair cable car at Titlis